brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 ## Basic Information

-This assessment reports the status of quillback rockfish (*Sebastes maliger*) off the U.S. West Coast using data through 2020.
+This assessment reports the status of quillback rockfish (*Sebastes maliger*) off the Oregon coast using data through 2020.

-The stock off the Oregon coast was assessed as a separate stock from other populations off the U.S. West Coast based on the fairly sedentary nature of quillback rockfish which likely limits flow of fish to California and Washington [@HannahandRankin_rockfish_site_fidelity_2011; @Tolimierietal_rockfish_home_range_2009].
+The stock off the Oregon coast was assessed as a separate stock from other populations off the U.S. West Coast based on the fairly sedentary nature of quillback rockfish which likely limits flow of fish to California and Washington [@HannahandRankin_rockfish_site_fidelity_2011; @tolimieri_home_2009].
 The substrate of the southern Washington coast is typically sandy bottom, which creates a natural separation between the Oregon and Washington populations.
 Additionally, the exploitation history and magnitude of removals off the Oregon coast differ from those in Washington and California.

 ## Life History

 Quillback rockfish are a medium- to large-sized nearshore rockfish found from southern California to the Gulf of Alaska [@loveetal_2002].
 Off the U.S. West Coast quillback rockfish are primarily located north of central California, with rare observations south of Point Conception. 'r Spp' have historically been a part of both commercial and recreational fisheries throughout their range.

 Quillback rockfish are found in waters less than 274 meters in depth in nearshore kelp forests and rocky habitat [@loveetal_2002].
-The diets of quillback rockfish consist primarily of benthic and pelagic crustaceans, and fish [@Murie_1995].
+The diets of quillback rockfish consist primarily of benthic and pelagic crustaceans, and fish [@Murie_diet_1995].
 The body coloring or adult quillback rockfish is brown with yellow to orange blotching and light-colored dorsal saddle patches [@loveetal_2002].
 As their name suggests, quillback rockfish have long dorsal fin spines.

-Limited studies have been performed looking for genetic variation in quillback rockfish across the U.S. West Coast.
-Genetic work has revealed significant differences between Puget Sound and coastal stocks of quillback rockfish [@Seeb_geneflow_1998; @Stout_et_al_2001], however [@Seeb_geneflow_1998] did not find significant differentiation in populations of quillback rockfish between Washington and Alaska when Puget Sound samples were excluded.
-Significant population sub-division along the U.S. West Coast has been detected for the closely related, and more well-studied copper rockfish (*Sebastes caurinus*), indicating limited oceanographic exchange among geographically proximate locations [@Seeb_geneflow_1998; @buonaccorsi_population_2002; @johansson_influence_2008].
-High site-fidelity [@HannahandRankin_rockfish_site_fidelity_2011] and relatively small home ranges [@Tolimierietal_rockfish_home_range_2009] for quillback rockfish suggests similar patterns of isolation-by-distance as found for other rockfish.
+Limited studies have been performed looking at genetic variation in quillback rockfish across the U.S. West Coast.
+Genetic work has revealed significant differences between Puget Sound and coastal stocks of quillback rockfish [@seeb_gene_1998; @Stoutetal_DPS_2001], however [@seeb_gene_1998] did not find significant differentiation in populations of quillback rockfish between Washington and Alaska when Puget Sound samples were excluded.
+Significant population sub-division along the U.S. West Coast has been detected for the closely related, and more well-studied copper rockfish (*Sebastes caurinus*), indicating limited oceanographic exchange among geographically proximate locations [@seeb_gene_1998; @buonaccorsi_population_2002; @johansson_influence_2008].
+High site-fidelity [@HannahandRankin_rockfish_site_fidelity_2011] and relatively small home ranges [@tolimieri_home_2009] for quillback rockfish suggests similar patterns of isolation-by-distance as found for other rockfish.

-Quillback rockfish are a long-lived rockfish estimated to live up to 95 years [@loveetal_2002; @YamanakaandLacko_2001].
+Quillback rockfish are a long-lived rockfish estimated to live up to 95 years [@loveetal_2002; @YamanakaandLacko_rockfish_2001].
 Quillback rockfish was determined to have a vulnerability (V = 2.22) of major concern in a productivity susceptibility analysis [@cope_approach_2011].

 ## Ecosystem Considerations

-Replace text if want to / have to include
+[Replace text if want to / have to include]

 ## Historical and Current Fishery Information

 Quillback rockfish off the coast of Oregon are primarily caught in both the commercial and recreational fisheries (Table \ref{tab:catch} and Figure \ref{fig:catch}).
 The landings from the commercial fishery extend back to 1892 and other than an increase in the late 1930s through the 1940s, were minimal until the late-1960s.
-Currently, quillback rockfish is one of several rockfish species targeted by a nearshore, primarily live-fish fixed gear fishery centered on Oregon’s southern coast.
-Following the development of the nearshore commercial fishery in the late 1990s, ODFW implemented a state-permitted limited access fishery that regulated fleet size, period landing limits and established harvest guidelines [@Rodomskyetal_2020).
+Currently, quillback rockfish is one of several rockfish species targeted by a nearshore, primarily live-fish fixed-gear fishery centered on Oregon's southern coast.
+Following the development of the nearshore commercial fishery in the late 1990s, ODFW implemented a state-permitted limited access fishery that regulated fleet size, period landing limits, and established harvest guidelines [@rodomsky_2019_2020].
 Quillback rockfish is one of 11 species in the Other Nearshore Rockfish category managed under a single state harvest guideline.
-Within this management category, China, quillback and copper rockfish are the three primary species landed.
+Within this management category, China, quillback, and copper rockfish are the three primary species landed.
 Landings from the recreational fishery off the coast of Oregon began in 1979 and removals from the recreational fleet have increased across time and now represent the majority of landings for quillback rockfish off the coast of Oregon.
 Recreational landings were large in the year that data were first available, and were expected to be minimal prior to the 1970s.
 Consequently a linear ramp in recreational landings was applied from 1970 to 1979.

 ## Summary of Management History and Performance